codeconscious/codeconscious.github.io/_posts/2025-02-23-xkcd-scream-cipher.md

 You can read a bit more about Unicode normalization in my recent post "[Unicode Normalization Forms and Recursive Path Normalizer (F# Script)](https://codeconscious.github.io/2025/02/01/recursive-path-normalizer.html)."

-## Argument issue
+## Argument issue in F# scripts

-I experienced one fascinating issue while setting up argument validation.
+The original version of this tool was [an F# script](https://github.com/codeconscious/scripts/blob/f71ef590fbe7a0eb3d3f6d12ab6064f95c14a0b3/fsharp/XkcdScreamCipher.fsx), and I experienced one fascinating script-related issue while setting up argument validation.

 I had originally intended to allow `-d` as an argument to indicate that the provided input should be decoded back to standard letters.
 However, when examining the arguments during validation, `-d` would always be combined with the following argument.
 (For example, if I passed `-d "A̰ÁĂĂÅ"`, the first argument would be `-d:A̰ÁĂĂÅ` during runtime, which led to spurious validation failures.)